ietf-wg-cellar/ebml-specification/specification.markdown

 In the following XML representation of a simple, hypothetical EBML fragment, a Master Element called CONTACT contains two Child Elements, NAME and ADDRESS.
-In this example, some data within the NAME Element had been altered, so that the CRC-32 of the NAME Element does not validate and thus any Ancestor Element with a CRC-32 would therefore also no longer validate.
-However, even though the CONTACT Element has a CRC-32 that does not validate (because of the changed data within the NAME Element), the CRC-32 of the ADDRESS Element does validate and thus the contents and semantics of the ADDRESS Element **MAY** be used.
+In this example, some data within the NAME Element had been altered so that the CRC-32 of the NAME Element does not validate, and thus any Ancestor Element with a CRC-32 would therefore also no longer validate.
+However, even though the CONTACT Element has a CRC-32 that does not validate (because of the changed data within the NAME Element), the CRC-32 of the ADDRESS Element does validate, and thus the contents and semantics of the ADDRESS Element **MAY** be used.

 ```xml